 If genotype information is present, then the same types of data must be present for all samples.
-First a FORMAT field is given specifying the data types and order (colon-separated FORMAT keys matching the regular expression ^[A-Za-z][0-9A-Za-z]\$, duplicate keys are not allowed).
+First a FORMAT field is given specifying the data types and order (colon-separated FORMAT keys matching the regular expression ^[A-Za-z\][0-9A-Za-z\]\\$, duplicate keys are not allowed).
 This is followed by one data block per sample, with the colon-separated data corresponding to the types specified in the format.
 The first key must always be the genotype (GT) if it is present.
-If LGT key is present, it must be after GT (if also present) and before all others.
 There are no required keys.
 Additional Genotype keys can be defined in the meta-information, however, software support for them is not guaranteed.

 If any of the fields is missing, it is replaced with the MISSING value.
-For example if the FORMAT is GT:GQ:DP:HQ then $0 \mid 0 : . : 23 : 23, 34$ indicates that GQ is missing.
+For example if the FORMAT is GT:GQ:DP:HQ then $0 \mid 0 : . : 23 : 23,34$ indicates that GQ is missing.
 If a field contains a list of missing values, it can be represented either as a single MISSING value ('.') or as a list of missing values (e.g. '.,.,.' if the field was Number=3).
 Trailing fields can be dropped, with the exception of the GT field, which should always be present if specified in the FORMAT field.